Abc

 Joy compounds when shared.
 Brag, complain, post, email, share.

-I’m Mac, a retiree chasing my dreams with technology and joy.
+Chasing dreams with technology and joy.

 Quiet Selling is written by Mac, a lifelong maker, systems-builder, and curious experimenter.
 After years of building creative projects and learning new tools, I began documenting the workflows and ideas that actually make digital work sustainable and enjoyable.